Our New Testament reading today is from Mark 4:21-34. Listen for God’s word to you….

 I have seen the truth of this with churches.
 I have served in churches that did not grow and I have served in churches that did.
 You can be doing all the right things in a church, but if it is not the right time and place, if God does not want it to happen then and there, then it is not going to happen.
 God is the one who adds to the church and makes it grow.
 Sometimes human beings try to take the credit for that, but the credit belongs to God.

 So we learn some things about the kingdom in this parable.
 Often, Jesus compares the kingdom of God to things in nature.
 Growth is often imperceptible in nature.
 The same is true of kingdom growth.
 We can quantify numerical growth and even structural/ministry growth in a church.
 However, we cannot quantify spiritual growth.
-That is why the job of a pastor is sometimes frustrating, because often the result of a pastor’s work is invisible.

-Nonetheless, Jesus says that kingdom growth is constant, just like growth in nature.
+Still, Jesus says that kingdom growth is constant, just like growth in nature.
 The seed grows day and night, even though that growth is sometimes imperceptible.
 The same is true of the kingdom.
 We may not see that kingdom growth happening here and now as we would like, but that is because our vision is limited.
 Do you realize that around the world today, and every day, more people are being added to the Church of Jesus Christ than the number who were added on the Day of Pentecost?
 We may not see it happening because it is not under our noses, but the kingdom is advancing constantly.

 Nature’s growth is oftentimes unstoppable as well.
 Think of a little green weed that pushes through a concrete sidewalk in the city.
 Is that not amazing?
 Furthermore, the growth of the kingdom of God is even more unstoppable than that.
 God is going to accomplish his purpose for the world.